Lyapunov coefficients for monodromic tangential singularities in Filippov vector fields: Abstract

 \section{Abstract}

-In planar analytic vector fields, a monodromic singularity can be distinguished between a focus or a center by means of the Lyapunov coefficients, which are given in terms of the power series coefficients of the first-return map around the singularity.
-In this paper, we are interested in an analogous problem for {\it monodromic tangential singularities} of piecewise analytic vector fields $Z=(Z^+,Z^-).$ More specifically, for positive integers $k^+$ and $k^-,$ we consider a $(2k^{+}, 2k^{-})$-monodromic tangential singularity, which is defined as an invisible contact of multiplicity $2k^+$ and $2k^-$ between the discontinuity manifold and, respectively, the vectors fields $Z^+$ and $Z^-$ for which a first-return map is well defined around the monodromic tangential singularity.
-We first prove that such a first-return map is analytic in a neighborhood of the monodromic tangential singularity.
-This allow us to define the Lyapunov coefficients.
+In planar analytic vector fields, a monodromic singularity can be distinguished between a focus or a center by means of the Lyapunov coefficients, which are given in terms of the power series coefficients of the first-return map defined around the singularity.
+In this paper, we are interested in an analogous problem for monodromic tangential singularities of piecewise analytic vector fields $Z=(Z^+ ,Z^-)$.
+First, we prove that the first-return map, defined in a neighborhood of a monodromic tangential singularity, is analytic, which allows the definition of the Lyapunov coefficients.
 Then, as a consequence of a general property for pair of involutions, we obtain that the index of the first non-vanishing Lyapunov coefficient is always even.
-In addition, a recursive formula for computing all the Lyapunov coefficients is obtained.
-Such a formula is implemented in a Mathematica algorithm in the appendix.
+In addition, a general recursive formula together with a Mathematica algorithm for computing the Lyapunov coefficients is obtained.
 We also provide results regarding limit cycles bifurcating from monodromic tangential singularities.
-Several examples are analysed.
+Several examples are analyzed.